SirDagen/php-beautiful-numbers/README.md

 ## 0. __construct ##

-*php-beautiful-numbers* is a number format class that is rather small (with annotations < 15 kB).
-It handles numbers in a way that it outputs pretty, easy human readable numbers.
+*php-beautiful-numbers* is a number formatting class that is rather small (with annotations < 15 kB).
+It handles numbers in a way that produces neat, easily readable output.

-When initialising you specify at least the tongue you want to use it in, and maybe further options like accuracy (see quick manual inside class file).
+When initialising, you specify at least the language you want to use, and optionally further options such as accuracy (see quick manual inside the class file).

 ```php
 $bn = new bnformat\bnformat( ['lang'=>'de'] ); // set output to German (number format and language)